At a Glance - Word Problems with Two Lines

 If she sells 2 items she makes 7 + 4 + 4 = 15 dollars, and so on:

-for each item Lia sells, she gets another 3 dollars, so we get another line:
+For each item Lisa sells, she gets another 3 dollars, so we get another line:

-From looking at the graph, we can see that when Tammy and Lia will make the same amount of money when they each sell 3 items.
-It will probably never happen, though, since Tammy is a much better saleswoman than Lia.
+From looking at the graph, we can see that Tammy and Lisa will make the same amount of money when they each sell 3 items.
+It'll probably never happen, though, since Tammy is a much better saleswoman than Lisa.
 You should hear her in action: "What will it take to put you in this foot spa today?"
 What a pro.